planetscale/docs/README.md

 - `yarn install` to install all dependencies
 - `netlify dev` to start a local server
 - Open `http://localhost:8888` to access the local server instance

+## Notes

+- The main website hosted on webflow embeds the greenhouse job board which uses a custom stylesheet.
+A copy of it is available in this repository at src/styles/greenhouse.css